JarlPenguin/MineLauncherPortable/Other/Source/Readme.txt

-DEVELOPER: Replace the three occurrences of MinecraftLauncher2Portable in this file with the App ID of your app and then remove this first sentence.
+DEVELOPER: Replace the three occurrences of PortableMineLauncher in this file with the App ID of your app and then remove this first sentence.

 The base application's source code is available from the portable app's